Lesson video

 Great discussion.

-She says that "Floella is likely feeling a mixture of emotions.
+There are lots of possible reasons here, one example might be from Izzy, she says that, "Floella is likely feeling a mixture of emotions.

-She might be feeling apprehensive", that's a bit worried or anxious, "about seeing her new home for the first time.
+She might be feeling apprehensive," that's a bit worried or anxious, "About seeing her new home for the first time.

-She might also be looking forward to seeing the rest of her family" that includes her two younger siblings as well as her father.
+She might also be looking forward to seeing the rest of her family."
+That includes her two younger siblings, as well as her father.

 Well remembered.